Dr Jodie Baillie

 Dr Laura Davy

-Laura Davy is a Research Fellow at the Public Service Research Group, UNSW Canberra.
+Laura is a Research Fellow at the ANZSOG Canberra and Crawford School of Public Policy, ANU.
 Her research focuses on Australian disability policy design and implementation, and the experiences of people with disability and their families in the context of large-scale change and reform of the disability policy and services environment.
 This research examines the policy factors that influence the health and wellbeing of people with disability, as well as issues of access and equity within mainstream service areas such as health.
 Current projects include collaborating with CRE-DH on the analysis of policy lab data, a book project about the concepts of personal autonomy that inform current disability policy and politics, and co-editing a book volume about the philosophical and policy implications of the United Nations Convention on the Rights of Persons with Disabilities (UNCPRD).

 Dr Ariella Meltzer